Suv05/DSA-IN-JAVA/README.md

-# There are all Question are intreview realted written in Java
+## There are all Question are intreview realted and written in Java
+## In near future in we are also going to civer topics like Graph and tree soon